BugSmith/TimeFun-Sniper-Bot/README.md

 This is a bot that monitors Twitter and automatically buys time coins on the time.fun website.

 > **Development Status**: [COMPLETE] Auto-buying functionality is complete and tested successfully.
-[IN PROGRESS] Twitter monitoring functionality is still under development.
+[COMPLETE] Twitter monitoring functionality is complete.

 ## Features